ShunSakurai/check_forbidden/README.md

 - Handling non-memoQ files
 - Support regex in forbidden term list
 - Making the path in the entry fields the initial path when pressing buttons
+- Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example

 Please let me know if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.1.3, April 7, 2016
+- Divided the Summary results in the CSV file
+- Reduced the number of files in dist folder
+- Changed button names and the default name of exported csv file
+- * Known issue added: Change the font of command prompt to correct garbled multi-byte characters

 ### v1.1.0, March 31, 2016
 - Distributed the binaries